TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/died/readme.md

 ## The elephant place

 I started posting on mastodon instead.
-At first, I hated how much worse it workef.
+At first, I hated how much worse it worked.
 But funnily enough, that has now become part of the charm for me.

 Huge waves of my communities moved there too, and we've all stayed there ever since.
 I love it.
 It feels like home.